-- Flexibility – offering employee learning courses online gives employees the chance to strategically work the trainings into their schedules so that they can stay productive
+- Flexibility – offering employee learning courses online gives employees the chance to strategically work the training into their schedules so that they can stay productive

-- Accessible – Online trainings are more easily accessible because they can be used on different devices and in just about any location.
-In a world where modernity matters more and more, it is important to keep trainings available to anyone who wishes to use them
+- Accessible – Online training is more easily accessible because they can be used on different devices and in just about any location.
+In a world where modernity matters more and more, it is important to keep training available to anyone who wishes to use them

 How to Improve Your Current Training

 87 percent of millennials in the workforce say that professional development in their current jobs is very important to them.
 With so many millennials, and now Gen Z individuals, dominating the workforce, it is increasingly important to consider the implications of a tech-savvy work environment.

 The best and most measurable way to improve your current employee training methods is to take it online.
 Here are some areas of employee training that you might want to consider taking online: